jowy81/template-git-mit/README.md

 # template-git-mit
-basic template for git using MIT license
+Basic template for git using MIT license

 ## Installation